victorsavas/raylib-aseprite/README.md

 ```

 # limitations
-Randy Gaul's cute_aseprite.h header has no support for tilesets.
+Randy Gaul's cute_aseprite.h header has no support for tilemaps.
 Attempting to load a file with tileset data will result in an error.

 Also, it only supports the normal blending mode.
 Layers will only be displayed in it.
 A palliative solution is to merge layers that contain alternative blending.